bluetrickpt/permission-description2name/README.md

 ## Caveats

-Apparently, requiring some permissions in the android manifest requires having a direct functionality to support them.
+Apparently, requiring some permissions in the android manifest requires having a direct functionality to support them, or otherwise, it gets rejected on the play store.
 These permissions are related to SMS and CALL_LOG.
 According to my tests, these are the following permissions:

     <uses-permission android:name="android.permission.PROCESS_OUTGOING_CALLS"/>
     <uses-permission android:name="android.permission.READ_CALL_LOG"/>